datacommonsorg/docsite/custom_dc/faq.md

 Note that you cannot apply fine-grained access restrictions, such as access to specific data or pages.
 Access is either all or nothing.
 If you want to be able to partition off data, you would need to create additional custom instances.

-### Will my custom data end up in the main Data Commons database?
+### Will my custom data end up in the base Data Commons?

-No. Even if a query needs data from the main Data Commons, gleaned from the (incomplete) results from your custom data, it will never transfer any custom data to the main site.
+No. Even if a query needs data from the base Data Commons, gleaned from the (incomplete) results from your custom data, it will never transfer any custom data to the base data store.

 ## Natural language processing